-Take roasted fingerling potatoes to the next level with the addition of some simple, but flavourful, ingredients like pesto, garlic, chili and parmesan.
+Take roasted fingerling potatoes to the next level with the addition of some simple, but flavourful, ingredients like pesto, garlic, crushed red pepper flakes and parmesan.
 These pesto potatoes are incredibly easy to prepare and would make for a delicious vegetable side dish the whole family will love!

-Today I’m sharing another easy potato recipe with you guys.
+Today I’m sharing another easy potato recipe with you all.

 What can I say?